 115gr JHPs are the fastest and flattest shooting, which isn’t all that often an issue in realistic tactical shooting.
 The 115gr and the 124gr JHPs are best suited for self-defense applications in close quarters when you have to worry about bullet penetration depth.
 The 147gr JHP is the best option for situations where high-velocity rounds with deep penetration are needed to stop a potential threat.

 Magtech has done a good job of quietly becoming a very popular, good quality brand.
 Distributed in the U.S. from Minnesota, Magtech ammunition is manufactured in Brazil, it shares the same parent company as the Czech Republic popular brand Sellier & Bellot.

-Their full metal case ammunition posts numbers familiar to 9mm shooters, but does offer a fully encased bullet which will be great interest to those who must shoot indoors.
+Their full metal case ammunition posts numbers familiar to 9mm shooters.
+It offers a fully encased bullet which will be a great interest to those who must shoot indoors.